Rhine–Herne Canal: Port of the King Ludwig mine

 The Hafen der Zeche König Ludwig served the coal transported from, and deliveries to the former King Ludwig mine.

 It is located at kilometer 38 of the canal, just upstream of the Herne Ost lock, on the north bank opposite the Hafen der Zeche Friedrich der Große (Frederick the Great mine port).

 The 1.7 acre harbor basin was built from 1897 to 1898 when the section of the canal (the then branch channel of the Dortmund-Ems Canal), was already flooded.
-In 1912, at the colliery port handled 360,096 tonnes of goods.
+In 1912, at the colliery port handled 360,096 tons of goods.
 In 1913 the docks expanded.
 Because of mining subsidence by 1954 the quaywall had to be increased by 2.50 m.

 In the 1980s, it was leased to Automobil- und Motorbootsport-Club Castrop-Rauxel e.
 V (The car and motorboat club of Castrop-Rauxel) and is used from recreational boating, being no longer used by Ruhrkohle AG, and contains many small boats.
 The former mine railway, which starts at the harbour is now a walking and biking trail.